To create a better life, you must make some changes. However, the goal of creating a better life is worth it. Are you up to this challenge?

 This is the hard part.
 To make room for the good patterns, you need to stop doing the negative stuff first.
 Don’t make the mistake of trying to add good things to offset the bad.
 It will not work.
 The negative patterns are powerful will cancel out the positive.
 And, this leaves you feeling guilty.

-If you want these strategies for a better life to work, you need to find and stop the negative patterns first.
-This will make space for new self-talk and actions.
-Here’s where you’ll find the things that are your roadblocks.
+So, for these strategies for a better life to work, you need need to identify the negative patterns.
+Then you can remove them.
+This will make space for new self-talk and positive behaviors.
+Here is a list of the most common things that are roadblocks.

 - Above all, Don’t live life as a victim.
 This makes you powerless with the rest of this process.
 If you have past traumas that affect your present life, you need to take the time to deal with them.
 The problem here is the victim mentality becomes your identity.
 When you are a victim you live life with an undercurrent of fear and anxiety.
 You need to transform to a victorious survivor.